Australia hero image

 • Add Blue Mountains day trips for scenic lookouts, bushwalks, and Aboriginal heritage talks.

-• Incorporate performing arts exchanges, harbour cruises, or service projects with urban outreach partners.
+• Include performing arts exchanges, harbour cruises, or service projects with urban outreach partners.

 Great Barrier Reef & Tropical North Queensland